Wikar V1

 WIKAR v14

-A major update to Wikar for which I developed several key performance and feature improvements in preparation for new AR projects.
+A major update to Wikar, my augmented reality platform for viewing 3D content in real-world spaces, for which I developed several key performance and feature improvements in preparation for new AR projects.
 These included: a multi-tiered caching system to enable offline mode for sculpture gardens; an iterative solver that uses a scan's confidence rating to progressively refine AR placement accuracy; and an optimized mesh slicer system for exploring 3D cross-sections of complex models.

 Sloppy Joe

-A prototype for a dungeon crawler set in the Rococo universe, created to test a unique ground-based movement mechanic.
+A prototype for a dungeon crawler set in the world of Rococo (my earlier surreal kitchen platformer), created to test a unique ground-based movement mechanic.
 In this demo, I implemented a system where the player navigates on a rolling seat, bouncing off walls and turning in 90-degree increments.
 The project was also an experiment in pushing the Rococo aesthetic in a darker visual direction.
 The prototype can be played here.